raspberrypilearning/multiple-single-led-pins/en/step_1.md

-Import the type of LED that you are using from the picozero library then set the pins for multiple LEDs, use the following code:
+Import LED from the picozero library then set the pins for multiple LEDs, use the following code:

 --- code ---
 ---